directus/directus/docs/guides/api-hooks.md

-# Creating a Custom API Hook
+# Custom API Hooks <small></small>

-> Hooks allow running custom logic when specificed events occur within your project.
+> Custom API Hooks allow running custom logic when a specified event occurs within your project.
+They can be registered as either "blocking" or immediate.

 ## 1. Create a Hook File